serhei/oc-inject/README.md

   tools that have been tested with `oc-inject`.

-- `oc-inject` does not check if suitable shared libraries are already present in the container, instead always copying the entire set of dependencies.
+- `oc-inject` does not check if suitable shared libraries are already present in the container (e.g. from invocations of `oc-inject` with other commands), instead always copying the entire set of dependencies.
+(However, the fact that `oc-inject` uses `rsync` and a consistent naming scheme for its temporary files does mean that repeated invocations of the same executable will cache and reuse the particular set of shared objects used by that executable.)

 - Executables have a number of potential ways to hardcode library search paths, e.g. `DT_RPATH` on some systems.
 If this becomes a practical issue, a `chrpath` step can be added to the staging process.

+*The following limitations must be investigated further:*

+- If the injected executable starts another process (e.g. `strace ls`), the child process will inherit the `LD_LIBRARY_PATH` settings used to run the injected executable and will most likely fail to load.

 *The following limitations may be resolved depending on subsequent discussions with the OpenShift development teams:*